 One more easy-cooking but tasty cake you can eat before stopping eating is Brazillian coconut bars.
 And If you are super into coconut, this kind of pudding will knock your socks off!

-You just need to take around 10 minutes to make this pudding, but it will satisfy your sweet tooth with a melt-in-your-mouth creamy and adorable pudding treat.
+You just need to take around 10 minutes to make this classic Brazilian recipe, but it will satisfy your sweet tooth with a melt-in-your-mouth creamy and adorable pudding treat.

 Your pudding will be more incredible if you top it over with chopped favorite fruits.
 That’s so good, believe me!